 Self-learning is an exciting part of machine learning.
-While the human programmer is responsible for variable selection and setting algorithm hyperparameters (settings), the machine is in charge of deciphering patterns and decision-making.
-By combing the data for patterns and using this information to inform its predictions, the machine is able to accomplish what’s called self-learning.
+While the human programmer still has their say over variable selection and choosing an appropriate algorithm, the decision-making part is made by the machine.
+By combing the data for patterns and using this information to inform its predictions, the machine is able to achieve what’s called self-learning.

 It’s hard to surf the net these days without a clever recommendation tempting you down a rabbit hole of creditcard-sucking clicks or the YouTube play button.
 While recommender systems seem relatively new and sophisticated, it has taken a long time for the Internet to catch up to our offline habits of sharing useful information.
 Humans, for example,

 Scatterplot Press’ title Machine Learning for Absolute Beginners was recently featured by Tableau as a recommended resource for beginners.
 Go to the article to see all seven recommendations.
 Tableau Software is a software company headquartered in Seattle, Washington, that produces interactive data visualization products focused on business intelligence.